antriksh123/ByteShell/README.md

 ## Description

-ByteShell is designed to simulate a basic Linux shell environment.
-It supports various shell commands such as `cd` (change directory), `echo` (display text), `pwd` (print working directory), and `exit` commands.
-The shell also handles basic error handling and provides a prompt for user input.
+A Linux shell is a command-line interface that allows users to interact with the operating system by executing commands.
+It acts as an intermediary between the user and the operating system, interpreting user input and executing the corresponding actions.

+ByteShell aims to replicate the functionality of a basic Linux shell.
+It provides a set of commands that users can enter to perform tasks such as navigating the file system, displaying information, and terminating the shell.
+The `cd` command allows users to change directories, `echo` displays text on the shell, `pwd` prints the current working directory, and exit terminates the shell.

+The shell also includes basic error handling to notify users if a command is not recognized or if a file or directory does not exist.
+Additionally, ByteShell provides a prompt to indicate that it is ready to accept user input.

 ## How to run the project